perladvent/perldotcom/content/article/perl-one-liners-part-2.md

 ### Reversing things

-In [reverse complement DNA sequence for a specific field](https://stackoverflow.com/questions/45571828/execute-bash-command-inside-awk-and-print-command-output), I need to select part of the string, complement it, and turn it around:
+In [reverse complement DNA sequence for a specific field](https://stackoverflow.com/q/45571828/4082052), I need to select part of the string, complement it, and turn it around.
+I want to work on the third column:

 ```bash
 ABC DEF GATTAG GHK